They can do for the heart

 If you need a payment plan to participate, we can arrange that with you directly.
 We also offer partial scholarships to those for whom the full cost would be a financial hardship.
 Please contact us to inquire.

-John Valters Paintner, MTS studied education and earned a teaching certificate in his home state of California.
+John studied education and earned a teaching certificate in his home state of California.
 John later went on to earn a Masters in Theological Studies at the Jesuit School of Theology in Berkeley.
-After working in parish ministry for several years, John returned to the classroom, teaching high school religion with a focus on the Hebrew Scriptures for twelve years.
-After a sabbatical year abroad, John now works as Prior of the Abbey of the Arts along side his wife of twenty years, Abbess Christine, living together in Galway, Ireland
+After working in parish ministry for several years, John returned to the classroom, teaching high school religion for twelve years.
+He now works as Prior of the Abbey of the Arts alongside his wife of twenty years, Abbess Christine.
+Visit the "About John" page for more information.

 I’m participating in Christine’s online lectio divina course at my home in Britain, 5000 miles away from Christine in Seattle, but each day I feel that she is by my side, gently guiding me.
 The course is completely exceeding my expectations, the course materials are beautifully produced with love and care, and I recommend Christine’s work unreservedly. –Christopher Stokes, United Kingdom